The investment helping millionaires live tax free

 They had deployed deductions so large their taxable income was reduced to below the tax-free threshold.

-And among the deductions were claims for excess franking credits, a so-called tax refund the ALP wants to eliminate.
+And among the deductions were claims for excess banking credits, a so-called tax refund the ALP wants to eliminate.

 Also among their deductions was the bill for getting someone to manage their tax affairs.
 Labor wants to cap such deductions at $3000.